Language as Alliance: A Conversation with Hubert Matiúwàa

 Hubert Matiúwàa, who has published under the pseudonym Hubert Malina, belongs to the Mè’phàà culture.
 He received his BA in Arts & Sciences from the Universidad Autónoma de Guerrero and his Master’s in Latin American Studies (UNAM).
 In 2016 he published his first book Xtámbaa/Piel de tierra, coedited by Pluralia Editions and the Mexican Secretary of Culture.
 He is a grantee for the National Fund for Culture and the Arts (FONCA).

-Osiris Gómez is a researcher, language instructor and doctoral candidate at the University of California, Santa Barbara.
-His research focuses on contemporary Indigenous Literatures of Mexico, Cultural Studies, and Sociolinguistics.
+Osiris Gómez is a researcher, instructor of language and literature, and doctoral candidate at the University of California, Santa Barbara.
+His research focuses on contemporary Indigenous literatures of Mexico, Translation Studies, Cultural Studies, Sociolinguistics, and Applied Linguistics.
 His dissertation examines Nahuatl, Zapotec, Mazatec, and Mayan poetry, specifically the experience of the writer within the context of an endangered language.
+He is the founder and director of the Writers and Scholars in Indigenous Languages and Literatures Conference (ECELLO) at UCSB, a biannual academic gathering dedicated to the study of indigenous and minority cultures of the world.
 Osiris Gómez is currently working on an anthology that compiles conversations held with various indigenous authors from all across Mexico.

 Clare Sullivan is an Associate Professor of Spanish at the University of Louisville, where she teaches poetry and translation.
 She received a 2010 NEA Translation Grant to work with Natalia Toledo’s poetry.
 The resulting work, The Black Flower and Other Zapotec Poems (Phoneme Media, 2015), was short-listed for the Best Translated Book Award.
 Her translation of Alejandro Tarrab’s Litane is forthcoming from Cardboard House Press.